Skip to content

 Common sense stressed the idea that these mother languages are under pressure due to the invasion of technology that paved the way for English and other dominant languages.

-The researchers urged to build of curriculums that support bilingual education and promote both indigenous language proficiency as well as the use of regionally-dominant languages.
+The researchers urged to building of curriculums that support bilingual education and promote both indigenous language proficiency as well as the use of regionally dominant languages.

 One reason among others that leads to language extinction is the negative impact of the colonial legacy.
 The researchers noted that indigenous languages in Australia were pushed towards extinction due to brutal colonial policies.